 - While wearing latex gloves, submerge each pot into the bleach solution, bottom first.
 Then turn the pot sideways and spin it in the solution a couple of times so that it has rotated fully a couple of times in the bleach solution.
 I don't usually leave these in the solution to soak.

-- After the pots have been thru the bleaching station, I let them air dry outside on the driveway.
+- After the pots have been thru the bleaching station, I let them air dry outside in the sun on the driveway.

 Other Articles on Seed Starting and Seedling Care

 Please Pin this article "How to Disinfect Seedling Supplies and Plant Pots" to your favorite Gardening Board on Pinterest!